eyalgerman/KubeSecAgent/README.md

 average number of extra tags (false positives) and missing tags (misses) per configuration for each tool.

+We compared their performance using the common classification metrics of precision, recall, and the F1, weighted by the occurrence of the various KCF misconfigs in the test set.
+For convenience, in the remainder of the paper the terms precision, recall, and F1 represent the weighted precision, weighted recall, and weighted F1, respectively.
+To compute the value of these classification performance metrics, we define their building blocks as
+follows:

+- **True positives (TPs)** – Instances where both the LLM and at least one RB tool correctly detected a misconfig.
+- **False positives (FPs)** – Instances where the LLM erroneously detected a misconfig that was not recognized by any of the RB tools.
+Because rule-based detectors are limited to their programmed rules, a FP might actually be a variant of a known misconfig that does not exactly match any coded rule.
+- **False negatives (FNs)** – Instances where a misconfig was overlooked by the LLM but detected by one of the RB tools.
+- **True negatives (TNs)** – Instances in which there was consensus between the LLM and the RB tools as to the absence of misconfig.

 ```bash
 python evaluate_results.py path/to/agent_results.json
 ```